Back to blog

 With agents: You define a goal.
 The agent picks it up, gathers context, executes, writes the output to the right location, attaches it to the right ticket, moves the task to the next stage, and notifies the next person in the pipeline.

 That second scenario is 60–80% faster.
+Across our client work, we measured output completion rates jump from around 30% with manual handoffs to over 85% once agents handled the task routing.
 More importantly, it's repeatable.
 You run it again tomorrow and get the same quality floor with no additional effort.

 Three patterns kill agent workflows before they ship:

 2. Missing human checkpoints.
 Agents aren't infallible.
 Without review gates, a hallucinated claim makes it to a client proposal.
-One bad loop propagates across 50 tasks before anyone notices.
+One bad loop can propagate across tasks before anyone notices.
+We counted 50 iterations once before a QA agent caught the drift.
+By then, the agent had confidently generated enough bad output to fill a week of cleanup work.

 The best agentic workflows we've seen share this structure: